erkac/f5-bigip-letsencrypt/README.md

 echo "" > $MAILFILE
 ```

-In this script I commented the line `cd /shared/scripts` as all the files resides in `/shared/letsencrypt`
+Compared to the original script, I commented out the line `cd /shared/scripts` as all the files resides in `/shared/letsencrypt`

-Also don't forget to add the [send_mail](./letsencrypt/send_mail) script to `cd /shared/scripts`.
+Also don't forget to include the [send_mail](./letsencrypt/send_mail) in your `/shared/letsencrypt` folder.
+It's being used to sending out email notifications.

 ### iCal
 Create the iCall configuration to renew your certificates automatically.